At Penn, transgender swimmer Lia Thomas sets the pace and stirs debate

 “All you expect is a fair chance,” one parent said in a recent interview, speaking on the condition of anonymity to protect her daughter’s privacy.
 (Her daughter and other Penn swimmers, including Thomas, were not made available for interviews.)
 “There is no chance this year.
 They train hard but know that they cannot beat Lia.”

 Classifying transgender athletes has amounted to a delicate balancing act for officials in several sports, a tug-of-war of sorts between inclusivity and fairness.
-The NCAA’s transgender policy allows transgender women to compete in women’s events after completing a full year of testosterone suppression treatment.
+The NCAA’s transgender athlete policy allows transgender women to compete in women’s events after completing a full year of testosterone suppression treatment.
 Thomas has been undergoing treatment for the past 2½ years and says it has depleted her of the strength and speed she had when competing for the men’s team.

 But some researchers say Thomas’s times show one year of treatment isn’t necessarily enough to level the playing field, and detractors say her continued participation is unfair to the other swimmers.

 Since she obliterated two school records and posted nation-leading times at a meet last month, Thomas has garnered attention from across the swimming community and right-wing media.
-Credentialed press at Saturday’s meet included Fox News, Newsweek, the Daily Mail and ESPN.
+Credentialed media at Saturday’s meet included Fox News, Newsweek, the Daily Mail and ESPN.
 Tennis icons Martina Navratilova and Chris Evert have publicly said Thomas has no business competing in women’s swimming, as has Olympian Erika Brown, who said last month it’s “time to start standing up for women’s sports.”

-“A few years of testosterone blockers and estrogen doesn’t change the fact that she will have more powerful muscles, a larger heart and greater lung capacity [than] a biological woman,” Brown, who won two relay medals at the Tokyo Games last summer, wrote in an Instagram post.
+“A few years of testosterone blockers and estrogen doesn’t change the fact that she will have more powerful muscles, a larger heart and greater lung capacity [than] a biological woman,” Brown, who won two relay medals at the Tokyo Games last summer, wrote in an Instagram story post.

 Last week, both Penn and the Ivy League issued statements supporting Thomas.
 The school said it is “committed to being a welcoming and inclusive environment for all our student-athletes, coaches and staff,” while the conference expressed an “unwavering commitment to providing an inclusive environment for all student-athletes while condemning transphobia and discrimination in any form.”